poipoiPIO/mopclip/README.md

 ##### anyCharP:
 > anyCharP : char parser

-Parsing an alphabet character in any register
+Parse an alphabet character in any register

 ### Combinators: